Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Choosing the right LSAT prep course can be tough, especially when you must balance the need for a top tier score against a finite budget.
 In this guide, our expert legal team provides insight on the best LSAT prep courses available.
 We discuss pricing, effectiveness, quality of study materials, and much more.
 A good prep course can be the key to getting an elite score on the LSAT, and ultimately getting accepted into your dream law school.

-To quickly navigate through this detailed LSAT prep course guide, simply click on the company name above.
+To quickly navigate through this detailed LSAT prep course guide, simply use the helpful jump-to links above.

 Best LSAT Prep Course Video Guide

 In the video above, John from the Test Prep Insight team (who scored a 170 on the LSAT and worked for a Vault 100 law firm) walks you through each LSAT course on our list.
 If you would like additional detail regarding any of the companies or courses discussed, be sure to keep reading.

 When it comes to quality of online content, Blueprint LSAT is king.
 Their digital lesson plans and study materials are about the best around, and it is abundantly clear they invested a ton into their digital platform.
 Blueprint says they want to make studying for the LSAT fun, and while that may never be completely possible, they get darn close.
 Their video lessons are head and shoulders above the competition, and the coursework is engaging, detailed and effective.
 Blueprint is an all-around top-notch course that you cannot go wrong with.

 As mentioned, Blueprint is known for their online video lessons.
 They are interactive, super engaging and the instructors are actually funny – and not in the PC, dry sense of humor kind of way.
 I mean truly entertaining and engaging.
 Unlike some other test prep companies, the video lessons actually show the instructor onscreen, in a more traditional lesson style, but with cool graphics, cartoons and digital effects dropped in around them.